 The Dominican Republic is located in La Hispaniola island.
 Hispaniola is the second largest island of the insular Caribbean.
-The island is separated from Cuba at a minimum distance of 60 km; of Puerto Rico about 90 km; Jamaica about 150 km, and separated by a border of 360 km length of Haiti.
+The island is positioned 60 km from Cuba, 90 km from Puerto Rico, 150 km from Jamaica, and separated from Haiti by a border of 360 km.

-Located in the middle of the Caribbean Sea, close to the main consumer in the world (United States), and access to all the trade routes of the international market.
+Located in the middle of the Caribbean Sea, the Dominican Republic is near the main consumer of the world (United States) and has access to all the trade routes of the international market.

 - Geography: 48,670 square kilometers

 - Time zone: -4 GMT

 - Population: 10,648,791(July 2017 est.)

 - Climate: tropical maritime; little seasonal temperature variation; seasonal variation in rainfall:

 - Driest Month – March: 19 mm average rainfall